usnistgov/imppy3d/README.md

 ## Installation
 The development of IMPPY3D uses the [Mamba](https://github.com/conda-forge/miniforge) package manager for handling dependencies, similar to the popular Conda package manager.
 We recommend creating a new Python 3.10 environment (in Mamba/Conda) prior to installing IMPPY3D.
 The easiest method of installing IMPPY3D is through `pip`.
-Wheel files (.whl) for `pip` can be found either on PyPi or in the IMPPY3D repository (for Windows or Linux machines).
+Wheel files(.whl) for `pip` can be found either on PyPi or in the IMPPY3D repository(for Windows or Linux machines).
 Alternatively, IMPPY3D can be compiled using setuptools.
 The following subsections go into more details for each of these installation cases.

 ### Installing From PyPi
-Description
+The simplest method of installing IMPPY3D is through [PyPi](https://pypi.org/).

 ### Installing Using Pip with Local Binary Files
 The binary .whl files are located in the folder, "./dist/".
 The name of the .whl